oe00/FairDeal/README.md

   <img src="https://img.shields.io/badge/MySQL-5.7.+-blue.svg">
 </p>

 FairDeal is an open source e-Commerce application which emphasises on swapping / exchanging.
 It is written in Express.js and React.js with Semantic UI.

+#### Both backend and frontend is included in this repo, you may reach them under packages directory.

 ## Installation